 We intentionally considered only a small set of parameter values in our original submission because preliminary investigations revealed our conclusions to be fairly general and given the compact format we wanted to focus on the main conclusions.

 In our revised manuscript we follow the reviewer’s suggestion and conduct simulations over a greater range of parameter values.
-In particular, we independently vary dimensionality, the strength of selection, and population size.
+In particular, we independently vary dimensionality, the strength of selection [equivalently, the size of mutations], and population size [and thus the rate of input of new mutations].

 This has resulted in several new figures, which we include in the supplementary materials and discuss in the main text where relevant.
 We find, in general, that our qualitative conclusions are unchanged by variation in parameters.